YottaDB/YDBDoc/MultiLangProgGuide/pythonprogram.rst

 Python Data Structures & Type Definitions
 -----------------------------------------

 As noted above, Python and C have significantly different approaches to data structures and memory management.
 Consequently, the YDBPython wrapper has no data structures that map directly to any C-level structure.
-Rather, the Python wrapper provides a combination of native Python tuples and :code:`Key` objects for interacting with the underlying YottaDB C API.
+Rather, the Python wrapper provides a combination of native Python tuples and :code:`Node` objects for interacting with the underlying YottaDB C API.

 Thus only one custom type is provided by the :code:`yottadb` Python module:

-- :code:`Key` an object class for representing a YottaDB local, global, or intrinsic special variable providing methods by which to access wrapper functions
+- :code:`Node` an object class for representing a YottaDB local, global, or intrinsic special variable providing methods by which to access wrapper functions

 All memory is managed internally and implicitly either by the YottaDB wrapper code (and YottaDB itself, for its own operations) or else by the Python runtime.
 Accordingly, users need not concern themselves with memory management or C-level data structures.